1958 Macdonald Brier

 The 1958 Macdonald Brier, the Canadian men's national curling championship, was held from March 3 to 7, 1958 at Victoria Memorial Arena in Victoria, British Columbia.
 A total of 36,000 fans attended the event.

 Both Team Alberta and Team Manitoba finished round robin play tied for first with 8-2 records, necessitating a tiebreaker playoff for the Brier championship between the two teams.
-Alberta, who was skipped by Matt Baldwin won the Brier Tankard for the second year in a row as they defeated Manitoba 10–6 in the tiebreaker game.
+Alberta, skipped by Matt Baldwin, won the Brier Tankard for the second year in a row, as they defeated Manitoba 10–6 in the tiebreaker game.
 This was Alberta's seventh Brier championship and the third time Baldwin had won the Brier as a skip, which tied Ken Watson for the most Brier championships as a skip.
-In addition, Baldwin joined Gordon Hudson as the only skips to win back-to-back Briers as Hudson accomplished the feat in 1928 and 1929.
+In addition, Baldwin joined Gordon Hudson as the only skips to win back-to-back Briers, as Hudson accomplished the feat in 1928 and 1929.

-The runner-up Manitoba rink, consisting of curlers who were 18 years old or under set a couple of Brier records.
+The runner-up Manitoba rink, consisting of curlers who were 18 years old or under, set a couple of Brier records.
 At 18 years old, skip Terry Braunstein is to date, still youngest curler to ever skip a team at the Brier.
 At 16 years of age, lead John Van Hellemond (brother of Hockey Hall of Fame referee Andy Van Hellemond) became the youngest curler to ever participate at a Brier.
 Van Hellemond's record stood until 2022 when 15 year old Nicholas Codner from Team Newfoundland and Labrador subbed in for the final two ends in their match against Alberta.
 Van Hellemond's participation in the 1958 Brier resulted in a ban of junior curlers at the Brier for nearly 60 years.